 At Wild About our Woods Woodland Camp we aim to provide children with direct experiences with nature, where they spend prolonged time outside, allowing them to interact in a hands-on way and be supported by trained professionals who have child development and environmental education at their heart.
 Our sessions are based on Forest School principles which builds on a child’s innate motivation and positive attitude to learning, offering them the opportunities to take risks, make choices and initiate their own play and learning.
 More information on Forest School and the benefits of it can be found in the 'Info for parents' section....

-Here's a bit more about the people running the holiday club
+Here's a bit more about the some of the staff running the holiday club

 Janine Young - Holiday Club Team Leader

-Janine is a level 3 qualified Forest School Leader and has an outdoor Pediatric First Aid qualification.
-She also works in the field of child safeguarding and has an enhanced DBS (CRB).
-She recently refreshed her Safeguarding Children and Young people certificate via Haringey LSCB in October 2018.
+Janine is a level 3 qualified Forest School Leader and has an outdoor Paediatric First Aid qualification.
+She also worked in the field of child safeguarding and has an enhanced DBS (CRB).
+She recently refreshed her Safeguarding Children and Young people certificate via Haringey LSCB in October 2019.

-She is on a mission for children and adults to reconnect with nature and has worked with local Haringey and Barnet schools in the last year (Highgate Primary, Rhodes Avenue, Weston Park, Holly Park and Martin School) demonstrating the benefits of woodland learning and Forest School.
+She is on a mission for children and adults to reconnect with nature and has worked with local Haringey and Barnet schools in the last few years (Campsbourne School Highgate Primary, Rhodes Avenue, Weston Park, Holly Park and Martin School) and secondary schools of The Compton, The Totteridge Academy and The Archer demonstrating the benefits of woodland learning and Forest School.
 She co founded the ever popular monthly Sunday Family woodlands session at Queen Wood with Into the Woods on Sundays.
-She believes Queens Wood holds a special ancient woodlands magic and is excited to be working there with children this summer.
+She believes Queens Wood holds a special ancient woodlands magic and is excited to be working there with children this holiday.

 Janine was brought up in North London at a time where children still played outside for extensive periods of time.
 Her home was near the green belt with a brook and some woodlands so she spent many of her formative days exploring, learning and playing there.
 She has always had a passion for working with children and started as a volunteer at the age of 20.
 She has had paid work on various holiday programmes.
 It was while working at Vision Quest in 1995 that she began to see the connection between the great outdoors and it's benefit to children's development and well being.